krupal4/StatusSaver/README.md

 Here is a curated list of how you can help:

 - Report bugs and scenarios that are difficult to implement
-- Report parts of the documentation that are unclear
 - Fix typos/grammar mistakes
-- Update the documentation or add examples
 - Implement new features by making a pull-request